tardate/LittleArduinoProjects/Kraft/PLAAF/J20/README.md

 ![build02a](./assets/build02a.jpg?raw=true)

- caught in-flight, the "Mighty Dragon" Chengdu J-20..
+成都飞机工业集团的歼20 Caught in-flight, the "Mighty Dragon" Chengdu J-20.. this is the Trumpeter 1:144 kit - fantastic detail, though it took a bit of conversion to get it nicely wheels-up .. including a hand-carved pilot!

+#scalemodel #plaaf #1144scale

 ![build02b](./assets/build02b.jpg?raw=true)